 One of the negative factors cited by anti-solar energy crusaders has been the inefficiency of solar panels.
 However, this has steadily changed over the last few years.
 Several manufacturers of solar panels have recently announced that they have found ways to build solar panels with efficiency levels of about 20 percent.

 The National Renewable Energy Lab recently announced that the SunPower brand had achieved 24.2 percent efficiency.
 Sanyo also announced the achievement of 20 percent efficiency with its HIT double line panels.
 These are double sided panels made by combining crystalline silicon and thin film photovoltaic technology.
 Another notable player, Mitsubishi, has developed multi-crystalline silicon cells with an efficiency of 18.9 percent.
 These are just some of the results of recent research and development.
 It is a pointer to a brighter future for the solar energy market.
+The experts at Precision Roofing can help you find a solar solution that will allow you to take advantage of new more efficient panels while keeping you within a budget that you can afford.

 In conclusion, though the world is just warming up to the solar energy reality, the truth is that it has always relied on the sun as its primary source of energy.
 It is for this reason, that taking the conscious step to harness it for greater benefits makes a lot of sense.
 The above 3 reasons among many others point to a very bright future for the solar energy market.